Conceptualist Art Movement

 Interesting observations about Conceptualism

 For a painting to be called Conceptualist, every element on the canvas should be cohesive to each other and together be greater than the sum of its parts.
 This means that there is a greater focus on the meaning of the entire artwork.
 This is because the whole painting communicates a single concept.
-Elements and colours used in Conceptualist artworks are generally harmonious with each other.
+Elements and colours used in Conceptualist artworks are generally harmonious with each other as they have to work in unison to represent a single concept.

 Which art movement(s) came before the Conceptualist art movement?